+103.6.1 The referee:
-- 103.6.1 The referee shall have full authority over all officials and shall assign and instruct them; shall enforce all applicable rules and shall decide all questions relating to the actual conduct of the meet, the final settlement of which is not otherwise assigned by said rules; can overrule any meet official on a point of rule interpretation or on a judgment decision pertaining to an action that the referee has personally observed. - 103.6.2 The referee has the authority to disqualify a swimmer(s) for any violation of the rules that the referee personally observes and, except for false starts, shall at the same time raise one hand overhead.
-If the referee does not make such a signal, there shall be no penalty. - 103.6.3 The referee shall signal the starter before each race that all officials are in position, that the course is clear and that the competition can begin. - 103.6.4 The referee shall assign marshals with specific instructions. - 103.6.5 The referee shall give a decision on any point where the opinions of the judges differ and shall have authority to intercede in a competition at any stage to ensure that the racing conditions are observed. - 103.6.6 When automatic or semiautomatic officiating equipment is used and an apparent malfunction occurs, it shall be the referee's responsibility to make an immediate investigation to determine whether the swimmer finished in accordance with the rules and/or if there was an actual equipment malfunction. - 103.6.7 The referee may prohibit the use of any device, such as a laser pointing device or artificial noise-maker, that disrupts or interferes with the meet. - 103.6.8 The referee may modify any rule for a swimmer who has a disability.
-Any such modification shall be in accordance with article 108, shall affect only the current meet and shall not set precedent.
-It shall be the responsibility of the swimmer or a representative to notify the referee of the disability prior to competition. - 103.6.9 The referee shall establish the necessary administrative and officiating procedures to conform to article 102.10 when conducting events from alternate ends of a 50-meter course or conducting freestyle events longer than 200 meters two-to-a-lane.

-103.6.10 Refer to article 102.16 concerning protests.
+- A Shall have full authority over all officials. - B Shall assign and instruct all officials. - C Shall enforce all applicable rules and shall decide all questions relating to the actual conduct of the meet, the final settlement of which is not otherwise assigned by said rules. - D Can overrule any meet official on a point of rule interpretation or on a judgment decision pertaining to an action that the referee has personally observed. - 103.6.2 The referee has the authority to disqualify a swimmer(s) for any violation of the rules that the referee personally observes and, except for false starts, shall at the same time raise one hand overhead.
+If the referee does not make such a signal, there shall be no disqualification. - 103.6.3 The referee shall signal the starter before each race that all officials are in position, that the course is clear, and that the competition can begin.

+- 103.6.4 The referee shall assign marshals with specific instructions. - 103.6.5 The referee shall give a decision on any point where the opinions of the judges differ and shall have authority to intercede in a competition at any stage to ensure that the racing conditions are observed. - 103.6.6 When the primary timing system is stopwatches, the referee may assign two additional timers per lane dedicated to recording initial distances for USMS Top 10 purposes or may assign three additional timers per lane to record initial distances for world records.
+The swimmer may request such additional timers for this purpose. - 103.6.7 The referee shall make an immediate investigation when an apparent malfunction of the automatic or semiautomatic timing equipment has occurred to determine whether the swimmer finished in accordance with the rules and/or if there was an actual equipment malfunction. - 103.6.8 The referee may prohibit the use of any device, such as a laser pointing device or artificial noisemaker, that disrupts or interferes with the meet. - 103.6.9 The referee may modify any rule for a swimmer who has a disability.
+Any such modification shall be in accordance with article 108, shall affect only the current meet, and shall not set precedent.
+It shall be the responsibility of the swimmer or a representative to notify the referee of the disability prior to competition. - 103.6.10 The referee shall establish the necessary administrative and officiating procedures to conform to article 102.10.3 and .4 when conducting events from alternate ends of a 50-meter course or conducting freestyle events longer than 200 meters two-to-a-lane. - 103.6.11 Refer to article 102.14 concerning protests.

-103.7 ADMINISTRATIVE REFEREE
+103.7 ADMINISTRATIVE OFFICIAL